 - You’re more likely to get a click from a long-tail keyword than a short-tail keyword.

-We aren’t saying that short-tail keywords are wrong — there’s a time and place for short-tail keywords.
+We aren’t saying that short-tail keywords aren’t valuable — there’s a time and place for short-tail keywords.

-However, businesses that are breaking into an SEO niche should typically focus on long-tail keywords first.
+However, businesses that have decided to break into an SEO niche should focus on long-tail keywords first.

 Search volume determines how many people search Google for a keyword in a month.